 You might see the flecks of graham and that's normal.

-Step 5: Fill the Cupcakes
+Step 5: Fill the Cupcake Tins

-Step 6: Bake the Cupcakes
+Step 6: Bake the Cupcakes and Cool

 Bake the cupcakes at 350 degrees Fahrenheit for 24 minutes or until tops of the cupcakes are golden brown and spring back at you when carefully touched.

-Step 7: Make the Holes in the Cupcakes
+Step 8: Make Holes in the Cupcakes

 Using a sharp knife, cut a hole big enough to fit a marshmallow, in the center of the cupcakes but not all the way to the bottom.